 FEATURING: Amanda Davies, Mike Singe, Loren Kronemyer, Joshua Santospirito

 Program research commenced in 2021 with a cluster of What’s cooking? sessions to launch the initiative.
 Short and sharp, each session brought artists together to talk about their practice or a project in development.
 Participants were sourced through a combination of ‘open call’ – to broaden the scope of the enquiry – and invitation.
 What’s cooking? operated as an introduction to practice, provided a context for discussing topics important to artists now, fostered connection and was an opportunity to pose the question; what do artists want from a development program?
-The learnings from 2021 will inform the ongoing program content and structure.
-The program name was changed from MACHINE to Constellations in 2022 to better reflect the nature of the program, the bringing together of different groups of artists and forms of practice.
-Future formats may include small intimate nodes for focused exchange (critical feedback sessions for artists with guest provocateurs and workshops) to larger public gatherings (lectures and symposia).
+The learnings from 2021 have informed the ongoing program content and structure.
+The name was changed from MACHINE to Constellations in 2022 to better reflect the nature of the program, the bringing together of different groups of artists and forms of practice.

-The Constellations curatorium comprises: Bill Hart, Kylie Johnson, Michelle Maynard and Robert O’Connor.
+The program is initiated by the Constellations curatorium comprising: Bill Hart, Kylie Johnson, Michelle Maynard and Robert O’Connor.
+Enquiries to CAT Curator Kylie Johnson – email@example.com